-In the event that a committee is new or there are no members eligible for chair, the committee shall select a chair from seated members according to the committee handbook.
+· In the event that a committee is new or there are no members eligible for chair, the committee shall select a chair from seated members according to the committee handbook.

-Committee Chair/Co-Chairs terms will be two years with a maximum extension of one year by vote of the committee.
+· Committee Chair/Co-Chairs terms will be two years with a maximum extension of one year by vote of the committee.

-To ensure adequate succession planning, during the first spring semester of a chair’s term, the respective committee members will make a recommendation for a Chair-Elect from committee members who have served preferably two years as a voting member.
+· To ensure adequate succession planning, during the first spring semester of a chair's term, the respective committee members will make a recommendation for a Chair-Elect from committee members who have served preferably two years as a voting member.
 The Chair-Elect will become the committee Chair at the end of the current Chair’s term.

-Chair positions by designation and for which there is reassigned time (e.g., Coordinators for Curriculum, Guided Pathways, Professional Development, Program Review, SLO, etc.) shall be selected following an application process that is developed in consultation between the College President and the Academic Senate President.
+· Chair positions by designation and for which there is reassigned time (e.g., Coordinators for Curriculum, Guided Pathways, Professional Development, Program Review, SLO, etc.) shall be selected following an application process that is developed in consultation between the College President and the Academic Senate President.

 Committee Reporting and Recommendations